prxcode/computer_science/SEM3_POM/ch4.md

 - Clusters jobs into units.
 - Establishes relationship among individuals, groups, and departments.
 Establishes formal lines of authority.
 - Allocates and deploys organizational resources.

+#### Unity of Command Vs Chain of Command
+##### Unity of Command
+- Each employee should get orders from only one boss.
+- It avoids confusion, makes it clear who to listen to, and help employees word better and faster.
+- Ex: If you're working in the sales department, you should report **only to the Sales Manager**, not to anyone else.

+##### Chain of Command
+- It's the line of authority in a company, who reports to whom.
+- Structure is like a ladder or tree, from top managers to junior staff.
+- It keeps organization organized, everyone knows their role and boss.
+- Ex: Employee → Team Leader → Manager → Director → CEO

+###### Dual chain of Command
+- One employee reports to two bosses.
+It can create confusion, one boss may see one things, the other says something different.
+- It usually in matrix organizations where employees work on multiple projects.
+- Ex: An engineer works on a project, so they report to the Project Manager, but they also have a technical boss, the Engineering Manager.